 Solution Focused Hypnotherapy is a type of 'talking therapy' combining the use of psychotherapy with hypnosis.
 It is a positive and enjoyable process which helps overcome the underlying anxiety or habits which may be contributing to insomnia, which in turn improves sleeping patterns and provides the support needed to make the lasting changes.

 Our minds follow well-trodden neural pathways, including unhelpful thought patterns and hypnosis uses guided relaxation techniques to help your mind relax bringing the conscious and subconscious minds together to focus on positive suggestions which may be helpful.
 All clients receive a hypnotic relaxation audio track to use at bedtime to enhance our work and it helps them fully relax each night before sleeping using guided relaxation techniques to calm the body and mind, so they're able to sleep better each night and feel better.

 Are you getting the sleep you need?

-If you’d like to improve your sleep, please get in touch for a chat in confidence and explore if solution focused hypnotherapy is a good fit for you.
+If you'd like to improve your sleep, please get in touch for a discussion in confidence and explore if solution focused hypnotherapy is a good fit for you.